ViktorLaurens/MMMP/README.md

 This repository provides a suite of tools for benchmarking and comparing the hybrid motion planning approach (CBS-PRM) against traditional methods.
 These tools are located in the [`experiments`](experiments) directory.
 Key features include:
 - **Scenario testing:** In the ... file, different scenarios are tested in which the scalability performance is observed by noting and comparing different performance metrics.
 - **Performance Metrics:** Performance metrics provide insights into the efficiency and performance of different path planning algorithms.
 These metrics include:
-  - Execution Time
+  - Execution time
-  - Memory Usage
+  - Memory usage
-  - Path Length
+  - Path lengths
-  - Success Rates
+  - Success rates
 - **Visualization Tools:** Several files are available for plotting and visualizing the performance metrics of different algorithms.
 These tools help compare and illustrate benchmark results, enhancing the understanding of comparative performance.